Skip to main content

 Agent identity

 Each agent has a unique id (a cuid) assigned by the server the first time it’s seen.
 From that point on, the SDK matches events to that agent by id, not by name — meaning renaming or moving the project folder doesn’t break the timeline.
-How identity is resolved by the SDK, in order:
+How identity is resolved by the SDK, in priority order:

-claude-code:<folder-basename> for first-time installs, claude-code:<session-slice> if cwd is unavailable.
+3. Framework label fallbackclaude-code:<folder-basename> for first-time installs, claude-code:<session-slice> if cwd is unavailable.

 How agents are created